Blog

 Travel precautions include reducing exposure to mosquitos (see ‘Mosquito Prevention Measures’ below).

-An anti-malaria vaccine is available; however, it is only recommended for children that live in a malaria-endemic area (specifically with P. falciparum mosquitoes).[25]
+An anti-malaria vaccine is available; however, it is only recommended for children who live in a malaria-endemic area (specifically with P. falciparum mosquitoes).[25]

 Treatment